pravega/pravega/documentation/src/docs/metrics.md

    ```

-2. Create a new `StatsLogger` instance through `MetricsProvider.createStatsLogger(String loggerName)`, and register metric by name, e.g. `STATS_LOGGER.createCounter(String name)`; and then update the metric object as appropriate in your code.
+2. Create a new `StatsLogger` instance through the `MetricsProvider.createStatsLogger(String loggerName)`, and register metric using name, e.g. `STATS_LOGGER.createCounter(String name)`; and then update the metric object as appropriately in the code.

    ```java